 What specific areas of London Business School life are you most excited about getting involved in and where do you believe you will add value to the School Community? (maximum 300 words)

 This essay allows you to do two important things:

 - Demonstrate understanding of the LBS community overall;

 - Highlight interesting and/or impressive aspects of your life and experience.

-Really focus on the LBS community in this essay.
-In discussing the areas you’d like to get involved in, select 2-3 and try to include something beyond work – perhaps there are sports or social clubs, or a volunteer initiative, that you’d like to join.
-Of course, it’s fine to mention professional clubs and organizations as well.
-How you’ll add value can include these activities, but it can also be broader, to include what you’ll bring to the table based on your experiences and unique perspective.
-But interesting facts alone don’t show how you’ll add value; you need to include your insight to make it meaningful.
+Really focus on the LBS community in this essay (show the love).
+In discussing areas you’d like to get involved in, select 2-3 and try to include something beyond work – perhaps there are sports or social clubs, or a volunteer initiative, that you’d like to join.
+Of course, mention professional clubs and organizations as well.
+How you’ll add value can include these activities, but it can also be broader, to include what you’ll bring to the classrooms, projects, and cafeteria discussions based on your experiences and unique perspective.
+But interesting facts alone don’t show how you’ll add value; include your insight to make it meaningful.

 Get professional guidance with your LBS MiF application!
 Check out Accepted’s MiF Application Packages, which include advising, editing, interview coaching, and a resume edit for the LBS MiF application.

 LBS Master’s in Finance full-time (August 2020 intake) deadlines

 |Round 5||April 28, 2020|

 ***Disclaimer: Information is subject to change.
 Please check with individual programs to verify the essay questions, instructions and deadlines.***After a successful career in business publishing, Cindy Tokumitsu has worked for the past 15+ years with Accepted, every year helping clients get accepted to top MBA, law, and med programs.
 She is a pioneer in the niche of EMBA application consulting.
 Want Cindy to help you get accepted?
 Click here to get in touch with Cindy Tokumitsu.